How to Prepare Your Field for a Successful Rabi Crop Season in India

 Frequently Asked Questions About Rabi Crop Season in India

-A. The Rabi season typically starts in October–November and ends in March–April.
+The Rabi season typically starts in October–November (After monsoon, around October). and ends in March–April.